Outdoor Activity

 Condition of swimming beaches

-The condition of swimming beaches indicator reflects marine water quality conditions in areas heavily used for recreation.
+The "condition of swimming beaches" indicator reflects marine water quality conditions in areas heavily used for recreation.
 This indicator tracks the percent of swimming beaches that pass swimming standards with no more than one exceedance event of the swimming standard during the summer.
-Swimming beaches not meeting water quality criteria indicate increased risk of people getting sick through gastrointestinal illnesses, respiratory illnesses, and skin infections.
+Swimming beaches not meeting water quality standards indicate increased risk of people getting sick through gastrointestinal illnesses, respiratory illnesses, and skin infections.

 Condition of swimming beaches